 (b) a claim by the plaintiff based on an allegation of fraud.

+[Rule 21 amended in Gazette 28 Jul 2010 p.
+3466.]

 22. Preparation of issues

 Where in any cause or matter it appears to the Court that the issues of fact in dispute are not sufficiently defined, the parties may be directed to prepare issues, and such issues shall, if the parties differ, be settled by the Court.